WebAssembly/spec/spectec/test-prose/TEST.md

 1. Perform $with_elem(x, []).

 store nt _x0 n_A n_O
-1. Assert: Due to validation, a value of value type i32 is on the top of the stack.
+1. Assert: Due to validation, a value of value type nt is on the top of the stack.
-2. Pop (I32.CONST c) from the stack.
+2. Pop (nt.CONST c) from the stack.
-3. Assert: Due to validation, a value of value type i32 is on the top of the stack.
+3. Assert: Due to validation, a value of value type I32_numtype is on the top of the stack.
 4. Pop (I32.CONST i) from the stack.
 5. If _x0 is not defined, then:
   a.
 If ((i + n_O) + ($size(nt) / 8)) ≥ |$mem(0)|, then: